Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/index.md

 Inspired by [Refit.Insane.PowerPack](https://github.com/thefex/Refit.Insane.PowerPack), we wanted to make it simple to use, mixing attribute decorations and fluent configuration.

-Also, we built this lib to make it work with any .Net Standard 2.0 compliant platform, so we could use it seamlessly from any kind of app, with or without DI goodness.

 ## How

 An api definition with some attributes: